us-ts/bundlemonkey/README.md

 # Bundlemonkey

-Bundlemonkey is a userscript bundler designed to make developing browser userscripts fast and efficient 🚀.
+Bundlemonkey is a userscript bundler designed to make developing browser userscripts blazing fast and efficient 🔥.

-With TypeScript support and type-safe header comments, managing your code becomes a breeze.
-Plus, thanks to [esbuild](https://esbuild.github.io/), your build times are lightning fast ⚡.
+With TypeScript support and type-safe header comments, managing your code becomes a breeze ✨.

-Should works well with [Tampermonkey](https://www.tampermonkey.net/), [Violentmonkey](https://violentmonkey.github.io/) or [Greasemonkey](https://www.greasespot.net/).
+Works well with [Tampermonkey](https://www.tampermonkey.net/), [Violentmonkey](https://violentmonkey.github.io/) or [Greasemonkey](https://www.greasespot.net/) ✅.

 ## Features ✨